MP for Rhondda and Ogmore

 Minister of State (Department for Business and Trade)

 Chris Bryant is a Labour and Co-operative MP for Rhondda and Ogmore, first elected in 2001.
-He currently serves as Minister of State for the Department for Business and Trade (from 6 September 2025) and has previously held ministerial roles in Culture, Media and Sport and in Science, Innovation and Technology.
-He has served on multiple Commons committees and, in opposition, as Shadow Minister for Creative Industries and Digital.
+He serves as Minister of State in the Department for Business and Trade (from September 2025), having previously held ministerial roles in Science, Innovation and Technology and Culture, Media and Sport, and he has sat on a range of parliamentary committees.

 Generated 21 February 2026